samymassoud/devtools360-macaddress-lookup/readme.md

 $mac->setFilePath("FILE PATH HERE");
 ```
 ## Issue or suggestion
-Please feel free to open bug report or pull request to this repo.
+Please feel free to open a bug report or pull request to this repo.

 ## Thanks to
 The website [DevTools360](https://devtools360.com/) for providing the updated cisco vendorMacs.xml file.<br/>